glbala87/ELLA_tool/README.md

 #### Docker

+**To start developpment inside docker, run `./dev.sh`**

 The Dockerfile will read the current `gulpfile.js` and `requirements.txt` and spawn an environment that satisfies these requirements.
 All Python requirements are installed globally, no virtualenv needed since we're already in an isolated container.
-Gulp and nodejs make absolutely no sense, so...
-- All nodejs requirements are installed to `/dist/node_modules`, when running inside the container for the first time, run `/genap/exe/dev/docker_gulp_setup.sh` and this will symlink the requirements folder into `/genap` which makes Gulp happy.
-- Gulp itself is now installed both globally and locally, so after the above step you can just run `gulp` as described above in the Gulp section.
+Node things are installed to `/dist/node_modules`, gulp is installed both there and globally.

-**Note:** Currently the Docker setup won't spawn a PostgreSQL instance.
-Nor does it have an easy way to run both gulp and flask at the same time.
+**Note:** Currently the Docker setup won't spawn a PostgreSQL instance, this is WIP.

 ## Production